How judo passion engulfed 'the man who shot the Sixties'

 Blewett helped train him for his black belt, for which he had to win two preliminary fights and then three fights back-to-back in quick succession.
 "Terry was a big man so he'd get tired so what he did was very impressive to get that black belt."

-Often, the two worlds would collide such as the time Blewett and others were called in to act as additional bodyguards to Princess Diana, who had become a good friend of the Donovans.
+Donovan would return the favor by inviting his fellow judoka into the world of celebrity.
+Blewett recalls being asked, along with a number of others, to to act as additional bodyguards to Princess Diana, who had become a good friend of Donovans.

 "It was surreal meeting her Metropolitan Police bodyguards," he says.
 "We escorted her at this charity event from the Royal Box to the dancefloor.
-The Three Degrees were playing and I remember clearing the way saying 'Princess Diana coming through'.
-There was a point where Ringo Starr was blocking the way and I remember thinking 'Ringo Starr's surely not a security threat!'
+The Three Degrees were playing and I remember clearing the way saying 'Princess Diana coming through.'

+"There was a point where Ringo Starr was blocking the way and I remember thinking 'Ringo Starr's surely not a security threat!'
 It was just one of the odd opportunities that Terry created for us.

+But while these are all special memories, it's his friend's company and camaraderie he misses the most

-"He just created a buzz whenever he was in the club," says Blewett.
+"He just created a buzz whenever he was in the club," Blewett said.
 "He's missed."